MehmetAyaz35/studie/readme.txt

 ### Hello, I'm Mehmet Ayaz

-👨‍💻 I'm a student at Nackademin studying software testing engineering.
+👨‍💻 I'm a student studying software testing engineering at Nackademin.

 🔍 Currently, I'm seeking an internship and I'm very eager and enthusiastic to learn in this field.